kevin-allows/kevin-allows/README.md

 ### Hi there 👋

-I created this GitHub page in order to show that I understand how coding works.
+I created this GitHub page in order to show that I understand how coding works by showing the programmes that I developed.

 Actually, I am student of economic university with a major in Innovation Management, but I also studied Engineering Management in european (Hungary) university during 2021/22 academic year.